dracarys20/networking/README.md

 ![osi](https://storage.googleapis.com/blogs-images/ciscoblogs/1/osi-550x425.gif)

 The OSI model abstractly describes the functionality provided in seven layers of protocols, dividing the communication complexity between systems/network in a layered architecture.

-This working notifies error detection and data corruption with high accuracy.
-Security of the model is addressed in each layer and not just for one layer.
+Layer 1 - The Physical Layer is responsible for the transmission and reception of raw data bits (0s and 1s) over a physical medium.
+- This can be electrical signals, optical signals (utilizing optical fiber or laser) or electromagnetic waves (in wireless networks).
+- Before transmission, the digital bits are often encoded into electrical or optical signals and the characteristics of the physical signal are modified to carry data.
+For example, varying the amplitude or frequency.
+- It includes the transmission medium, such as antennas, amplifiers, network cables, and transceivers.
+It also dictates the transmission speed, the max bit rate and bandwidth.
+- It specifies the physical arrangement of devices in a network (topology) and the transmission modes.

+Layer 2 - The Data Link layer is responsible for reliable point-to-point and point-to-multipoint communication over a physical link.
+- A data link layer encapsualtes the network datagram into a frame.
+This frame includes address, access control info and error checks.
+-